 A/N: Reposting due to popular demand, with tweaks made here and there.
-Feel free to follow me on Twitter where my username is: HMcCubbin.
-Soon, I'll have a blog in which I share my experiences on writing my first two novels along with the ups and downs of querying an agent!
+Feel free to follow me on Twitter where my username is: annajadamslc.
+Facebook: Anna J. Adams (look for the Lane Changes book cover!)

 Back to Hogwarts